Niyansha21/Task-4-sql-query-/README.md

 1.  **Review the SQL Code:** Examine the `customer.sql` file to understand the various SQL queries and their application.
 2.  **Analyze the Output:** Refer to the `sample output.pdf` file to see the results and how the different SQL operations affect the data.

-## Contributing

-This project is for demonstration purposes.
-No contributions are expected.